Omnichannel contact center

 While this can be limited to just customer communications, it can also be expanded to include online purchases and transactions, reservations, website and mobile app data, product availability, in-store data and more to create a seamless shopping experience at all customer touchpoints.

 While many claim AI and chatbots are the way of the future (and certainly an important part of your omnichannel strategy), there’s no substitute for the personal touch and empathy of a one-on-one support call with a customer-obsessed team member.
+In fact, nearly 90% of consumers prefer to speak with a real human when resolving a concern or issue with a business.

 See how FILA improved brand trust and loyalty and created repeat customers through Global Response’s human-centric omnichannel approach.